Table of Contents

 Broad Match Modifier

 Works by placing a “+” before the keyword.
-If a search is conducted that contains the phrase after the plus sign, your ad will show up.
+Your ad will appear if a search contains the phrase after the plus sign.

 Phrase Match